top of page

 Paleo people are believed to have existed up to 8,000 years ago in this area.
 They mysteriously disappeared.

-It was thought 500 years ago; the Native American presence began within the confines of the area now called Joshua Tree National Park.
+It was thought 500 years ago, the Native American presence began within the confines of the area now called Joshua Tree National Park.
 The Native Americans migrated with the seasons, for they were hunters and gathers and sought the resources they needed to survive.

 Today there are four major tribes: the Mojave, Serrano, Chemehuevi, and Cahuilla, and there are about 15 sub-branches.
 The park is rich with artifacts that reveal aspects of their lives.

 Small indentations or caves can be found, which are assumed to be their shelters.
 In front of one of them, there is a large boulder.
-Made into a mortar and pestle, it thought to have been used for grinding flour.
+Made into a mortar and pestle, it is thought to have been used for grinding flour.
 It is not uncommon to find petroglyphs, and a fortunate hiker is still discovering them.

 Rock Formation in Joshua Tree National Park

 In the 1800s, the population of the area changed again.
 Miners discovered gold in the hillsides.
-They started sitting up camps around their mine claims.
+They started setting up camps around their mine claims.
 Some of them brought their families and settled in using the Homestead Act.
-However, the mines were not large producers of gold, so many of the temporary citizens of the area packed up and left their belongings behind and retreated to the Los Angeles area.
+However, the mines were not large producers of gold, so many of the temporary citizens of the area packed up and left their belongings behind, and retreated to the Los Angeles area.

 The Keyes Ranch History